 We have a “Go Direct” principle at my office.
-Here’s what that means: if you have an issue with someone, go directly to that person and work it out.
+Here’s what that means: if you have a problem at work involving an issue with someone, go directly to that person and work it out.

 1. Consider a kind, but clear way to address the issue.
 Think before you speak.